• Skip to primary navigation

 Instructions

 • Roast and peel peppers: Turn on the broiler and adjust a rack a few inches below it.
 Cut each pepper in half lengthwise, and remove the seeds.
 Place them round side up on a foil-lined baking sheet and set it under the broiler until the skin is fairly evenly charred, about a minute.
 Remove them and then wrap them in the foil they're on, leaving some space for air inside.
 Let them steam this way for about 5 minutes.
 Use your hands or the dull side of a knife to remove the skin.
-Finely chop them, and fill a ¼ cup measure.
-Set a side.
+Finely chop the peppers, and fill a ¼ cup measure with them.
+Set aside.

-• Roast the squash: Adjust the oven rack back to the center of the oven and preheat to 475°F. Line a sheet pan with parchment paper and add the squash to it.
+• Prep and roast the squash: Adjust the oven rack back to the center of the oven and preheat to 475°F. Line a sheet pan with parchment paper.

 • Cook the onion and garlic: While the squash is roasting, coat the bottom of a large stock pot or Dutch oven with the remaining olive oil (and more if necessary).
 Add the onion and garlic and over medium heat, cook until the onion begins to brown, about 7 minutes.